正常

 }Embedded Applicability: Low

-- Pure syntactic sugar that does not affect generated code; however, embedded projects typically do not have deep namespace hierarchies
+- Pure syntactic sugar; it does not affect generated code, but embedded projects typically do not have deep namespace hierarchies.

-- Helpful for organizing large libraries and drivers, reducing nesting indentation
+- Helpful for organizing code in large libraries and drivers by reducing indentation nesting.

-- Embedded code often uses flat namespaces (e.g.,
+- Embedded code often uses flatter namespaces (e.g.,

-bsp::,hal::) where a single level suffices - Universally supported by C++17 compilers with no compatibility concerns
+HAL,Driver), where a single level is sufficient. - Universally supported by C++17 compilers with no compatibility concerns.

 Compiler Support